Food for the brain reduces the risk of Alzheimer's disease and other dementias.

 Few things terrorise us more than the sneaking suspicion that we are losing it.
-You can no longer remember people's names and then you find that, unable to find the sugar, you had put in the fridge or microwave instead instead of its usual spot on the shelf.
+You can no longer remember people's names and then you find that, unable to locate the sugar you had put the bowl in the fridge instead of its usual spot on the shelf.

-In my own particular case it is the inability to recognise some common item that I am hunting for, only to find it right under my nose.
-Yesterday it was the butter on the dining room table; with the lid on, I missed it at first glance.
+In my own particular case it was the inability to recognise some common item that I was hunting for, only to find it right under my nose.
+Yesterday it was the butter on the dining room table; with the lid on, I missed it at first-glance.

 A few months ago I went soaring for the first time at an unfamiliar airfield.
-I got in a panic when I could not locate the landing strip that was right off the left wing.
-Sadly, it was time to quit before a horrible accident.
+I got in a panic when I could not locate the landing-strip that was clearly visible right off the left wing.
+Sadly, it was the sign to quit before a horrible accident; flying is more than other sports particularly unforgiving.

 You will have your own little scares.
-Is this the normal part of aging, or is the first sign of dementia?
-I decided to do some homework to find out what the literature had to say about food for the brain.
+Is this the normal part of aging, or is it the first sign of dementia?
+I decided to do some homework to find out what the literature has to say about food for the brain.

 Here is the checklist that I drew up.